 Toxicity: Toxic if ingested, so keep away from pets and small children.

-My favourite plant in general, Its large, oval leaves feature interesting shades of green with silver and purple markings, adding a touch of exotic beauty to any space.
+One of my favourite plants, Its large, oval leaves feature interesting shades of green with silver and purple markings, bring a nice exotic touch to any space.

 Propagation: Can be propagated through division.